Syrian peace process

+The fall of the Assad regime in December 2024 led to the creation of the Syrian transitional government and renewed negotiations for peace between all the revolutionary factions.
+On 11 December 2024, the Syrian transitional government began negotiations to dissolve all non-state armed groups in the country.
+The DAANES remained autonomous after the fall of the Assad regime, while its military wing, the Syrian Democratic Forces (SDF), began clashing with the new military, which included former Syrian National Army (SNA) factions.
+On 29 December 2024, Ahmed al-Sharaa stated in a televised interview that SDF would be integrated into Syria's Ministry of Defense and that negotiations were underway.
+On 30 January 2025, Abdurrahman Mustafa, head of the Syrian Interim Government (SIG) in northern Syria, congratulated Ahmed al-Sharaa after he declared himself president during the Syrian Revolution Victory Conference.
+It was also announced that the SIG was to be at the disposal of the transitional government.
+The transitional government started to deploy its forces into the areas under the SIG control in February, as the SNA started to integrate into the newly formed Syrian Army.
+Government forces started to dismantle barracks and other military infrastructure in the area.
+On 12 February 2025, al-Shaara met with representatives of the Syrian National Coalition and the Syrian Negotiation Commission, including their respective presidents Hadi al-Bahra and Bader Jamous.
+It was announced that both organizations would dissolve within the new authorities.
+On 12 February, Minister for Foreign Affairs Asaad al-Shaibani announced that a new government would be formed by 1 March, which "will represent the Syrian people as much as possible and take its diversity into account".
+On 10 March 2025, an agreement was signed to integrate the SDF into the structures of the transitional government.

 Timeline

 Arab League peace plans 2011–2012

 In November 2011–January 2012, the Arab League (AL) twice tried to accomplish an end to Syrian government (and opposition) violence and convince both parties to start talks instead of fighting.

 After the Syrian government's agreement to the AL plan of 19 December the AL sent a monitoring mission to Syria.
 Violence continued and Saudi Arabia on 22 January withdrew its monitors from the mission, and called on Russia, China and all other states to pressure Syria strongly to adhere to the AL peace plan.
 The Arab League on 28 January 2012 ended its monitoring mission.

 Russian peace initiatives for Syria

 2012 'informal talks' proposal

 On 30 January 2012, the Russian foreign ministry suggested "informal" talks in Moscow between the Syrian government and opposition, and said the Syrian authorities had already agreed to the Russian offer.

 Abdel Baset Seda, a member of the Syrian National Council's executive committee, told Reuters that the SNC had not received any formal invitation for such talks, but would decline if one arrived: "Our position has not changed and it is that there is no dialogue with (President Bashar al-Assad)".